-Your Committee has been informed that in order to conduct meetings through videoconferencing pursuant to new OML § 103-a, the following conditions apply: the public body must establish written procedures that govern member and public attendance, setting forth the contours of the "extraordinary circumstances" under which a member may participate through videoconferencing, and the public body must post the procedures conspicuously to its public website; any member videoconferencing into a meeting from a remote location not open to inperson public attendance due to extraordinary circumstances may not count towards a quorum, but may participate and vote in the meeting if there is a quorum of members convened at a location (or locations) open to the public; members must be heard, seen, and identified while the meeting is being conducted; the notice for the meeting must inform the public about the use of videoconferencing, and must provide instructions so the public can view and/or participate in-to the extent participation is permitted-the meeting and locate relevant records; the minutes of meetings involving videoconferencing must explicitly identify which, if any, members participated in the meeting remotely; all meetings conducted using videoconferencing must be recorded, with the recordings posted on or linked to the public body's website within five business days, and must remain available on the site for at least five years; upon request, the recorded meetings must be transcribed; local public bodies using videoconferencing must maintain an official website; and meetings that are broadcast or videoconferenced must use technology that permits access by individuals with disabilities, consistent with the Americans with Disabilities Act.
+Your Committee has been informed that in order to conduct meetings through videoconferencing pursuant to new OML § 103-a, the following conditions apply: the public body must follow written procedures, as established by the Office of the County Executive, that govern member and public attendance, setting forth the contours of the "extraordinary circumstances" under which a member may participate through videoconferencing, and the public body must post the procedures conspicuously to its public website; any member videoconferencing into a meeting from a remote location not open to in-person public attendance due to extraordinary circumstances may not count towards a quorum, but may participate and vote in the meeting if there is a quorum of members convened at a location (or locations) open to the public; members must be heard, seen, and identified while the meeting is being conducted; the notice for the meeting must inform the public about the use of videoconferencing, and must provide instructions so the public can view and/or participate in-to the extent participation is permitted-the meeting and locate relevant records; the minutes of meetings involving videoconferencing must explicitly identify which, if any, members participated in the meeting remotely; all meetings conducted using videoconferencing must be recorded, with the recordings posted on or linked to the public body's website within five business days, and must remain available on the site for at least five years; upon request, the recorded meetings must be transcribed; local public bodies using videoconferencing must maintain an official website; and meetings that are broadcast or videoconferenced must use technology that permits access by individuals with disabilities, consistent with the Americans with Disabilities Act.
+The new State law provides that the in-person participation requirements do not apply during states of emergency declared at the state or local levels, if the public body determines that the circumstances necessitating the emergency declaration would affect or impair the ability to hold an in-person meeting.

-Your Committee believes that it is in the best interests of the County to pass a local law authorizing the use of videoconferencing for members of the County Board, its committees, and its subcommittees, consistent with New York State Public Officers Law, Article 7, § 103-a, and the written procedures established by the County Board.
+Your Committee believes that it is in the best interests of the County to pass a local law authorizing the use of videoconferencing for members of executive branch public bodies, their committees, and their subcommittees, consistent with New York State Public Officers Law § 103-a, and the written procedures established by the Office of the County Executive.